JHLee0513/DUBHACKS2018/dubhacks_dc-master/README.md

-# DUBHAX ASSCAR
+# DUBHAX RC CAR
-Shit's a ROS project so you gotta install ROS and follow the instructions here to set it up: http://wiki.ros.org/ROS/Tutorials/CreatingPackage
+It's a ROS project so you gotta install ROS and follow the instructions here to set it up: http://wiki.ros.org/ROS/Tutorials/CreatingPackage